BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

-Read more at website of SantoWines Winery
+Read more at the website of SantoWines Winery

 Gavalas winery in Megalohori, Santorini, is a family-run traditional business.
 The family is engaged in the vinification of varieties grown in Santorini since the late 19th century.
 A visit is enough to become a lover of the wines produced at the Gavalas winery.

-The Gavalas winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.
+The Gavalas winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.

-Read more at website of Gavalas Winery
+Read more at the website of Gavalas Winery

 The old, pre-industrial winery of 1861 closed its doors in 1952 when its third owner, Nikolaos A. Argyros, founded the Union of Cooperatives for the products of Thira and the largest of Santorini wineries, known today as SantoWines.
 In 1999, his son, Antonis N. Argyros, brings it back to life and establishes Art Space.
 The rooms of the old winery are being renovated and used as a museum to remind us of the history of wine and the art of its creation.

-The ArtSpace winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.
+The ArtSpace winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.

 Estate Argyros was founded in 1903 and is located in Episkopi, Santorini.
-Estate Argyros philosophy is to produce excellent wines based only on the indigenous varieties of Santorini and especially on Assyrtiko.
+Estate Argyros’s philosophy is to produce excellent wines based only on the indigenous varieties of Santorini and especially on Assyrtiko.
 Your visit to Estate Argyros is a rare opportunity to experience a unique wine touring experience.

-The Estate Argyros is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.
+The Estate Argyros is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.

-Read more at website of Estate Argyros
+Read more at the website of Estate Argyros

 Artemis Karamolegos winery produces 11 different wines to highlight the complexity and express the true character of Santorini, their place of origin.
 The Terra Nera series is an excellent introduction to the Santorini wines and is based on the two most popular varieties of the island (Assyrtiko, Mandilaria).
-Terra Nera White is the nicest and simplest version of Assyrtiko, as it comes from young vines cultivated at low altitude, which have been produced to be a more “daily” wine, with less aging and complexity.
+Terra Nera White is the nicest and simplest version of Assyrtiko, as it comes from young vines cultivated at low altitudes, which have been produced to be a more “daily” wine, with less aging and complexity.
 The visit to the Artemis Karamolegos winery is a complete wine experience, with the wine area in an old cellar, a beautiful outdoor patio, and a wine retail shop.
 Visitors enjoy top-quality hospitality services and wine tours while the specialized staff of the winery offers guests a unique service.